Watch Your Step (film)

 Watch Your Step is a 1922 American silent comedy film directed by William Beaudine.
 It stars Cullen Landis, Patsy Ruth Miller, Bert Woodruff, and George C. Pearce.
 Life considered the film to be a "fabulously expensive production".
 With no record of a print in any collection, it is likely a lost film.

 Plot

-As described in a film magazine, Elmer Slocum (Landis), a wealthy city youth, while trying to elude the police in his high powered automobile, has a smashup and, in a rough and tumble fight with a motorcycle policeman, knocks him out.
+As described in a film magazine, Elmer Slocum, a wealthy city youth, while trying to elude the police in his high powered automobile, has a smashup and, in a rough and tumble fight with a motorcycle policeman, knocks him out.
 He is robbed of his clothes by a group of tramps.
-He tries to hide from the police in a small village in Iowa and there meets Margaret Andrews (Miller), daughter of the richest man in town.
-He gets a position at a grocery store run by Russ Weaver (Woodruff) and learns that he has a rival for the hand of Margaret in Lon Kimball (Cannon), son of an undertaker.
-In a fight with Lon, Elmer comes off victorious, but a constable (Rattenberry) arrests him.
-Things look dark for Elmer until his father Henry Slocum (Cossar) with news that the motorcycle policeman has recovered and all has been forgiven.
+He tries to hide from the police in a small village in Iowa and there meets Margaret Andrews, daughter of the richest man in town.
+He gets a position at a grocery store run by Russ Weaver and learns that he has a rival for the hand of Margaret in Lon Kimball, son of an undertaker.
+In a fight with Lon, Elmer comes off victorious, but a constable arrests him.
+Things look dark for Elmer until his father Henry Slocum with news that the motorcycle policeman has recovered and all has been forgiven.